Siemens BACnet ATEC Devices

 How it could be exploited

-An attacker with access to the BACnet network (MSTP/RS-485 serial or IP backbone) can send a specially crafted MSTP message to any ATEC device.
-The device crashes and stops responding to BACnet commands until power-cycled.
+An attacker with network access to the BACnet network segment sends a specially crafted MSTP (Master-Slave Token Passing) protocol message to the target ATEC device.
+The device fails to validate the message properly, crashes, and stops responding to control commands until manually power-cycled.

 Prerequisites

-• Ability to craft and transmit BACnet MSTP protocol messages
+- Ability to send MSTP protocol messages on that network

 Exploitability